cfungwei/Machine-Learning-of-PimaIndiansDiabetes2-mlbench-/README.md

 ---
 kNN classifcation is the best model based purely on accuracy at 82.3%.
 Since kNN is a non-parametric approach, the model has no assumptions of distribution on the data.
 However, kNN is sensitive to scale of data and noise.

-*A machine learning project done in April 2021*
+*A machine learning project done in April 2021
+Credits: Ang Kian Hao, Julianne Thatcher Low, Seng Swee Keng*